harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-dns-chaos.md

 <details>
 <summary>View the uses of the fault</summary>
 <div>
-The fault causes DNS errors on the target EC2 instances which can result in unavailability/distorted network connectivity from the VM to the target hosts.
+The fault causes DNS errors on the target EC2 instances which can result in unavailability or distorted network connectivity from the VM to the target hosts.
 This will also help to produce a hypothesis where some services of an application are unreachable from the EC2 instance.
-This will help the user to think the mitigation steps that should be taken to overcome such situation.
+This will help the user to validate the mitigation steps that should be taken to overcome such situation.
 This fault can also be used to know how the DNS error can impact your infra and standalone tasks as well.
 </div>
 </details>